omigroup/gltf-extensions/extensions/2.0/OMI_spawn_point/README.md

 	  "OMI_spawn_point": {
 		"type": "object",
 		"properties": {
-		  "position": {
+		  "name": {
-			"type": "array",
+			"type": "string",
-			"description": "The XYZ coordinates of the spawn point in the scene.", "items": {
+			"description": "The name of the spawn point.", "maxLength": 128
-			  "type": "number"
 		  },
-			"minItems": 3,
-			"maxItems": 3
-		  },
-		  "rotation": {
+		  "team": {
-			"type": "array",
-			"description": "The XYZW components of the quaternion that defines the rotation of the spawn point.", "items": {
-			  "type": "number"
+			"type": "string",
-			},
-			"minItems": 4,
-			"maxItems": 4
+			"description": "The team that this spawn point belongs to, if any.", "maxLength": 128
 		  }
 		},
-		"required": ["position", "rotation"],
 		"additionalProperties": false
 	  }
 	},